openmobilehub/omh-maps/README.md

 ```

 2. Save the file.
-3. In your `AndroidManifest.xml`file, under the `application` tag add the `meta-data` tag as follows:
+3. In your `AndroidManifest.xml`file, under the `application` element add the `meta-data` element as follows:

 ```
 <manifest ...>